 Hello, thanks for visiting

-'Wagtails' is a modern fully equipped 3 bedroom, 2 bath/shower rooms, self catering holiday bungalow situated in a quiet residential cul-de-sac on the southern side of Wells town, it is suitable for up to 6 people.
-The property has its own garage and driveway plus a fully enclosed rear garden.
+'Wagtails' is a modern fully equipped, dog friendly and family friendly, centrally heated, 3 bedroom, 2 bath/shower rooms, self catering holiday bungalow situated in a quiet residential cul-de-sac on the southern side of Wells town, it is suitable for up to 6 people and up to 2 dogs.
+The property has its own garage and driveway with parking for 2 cars plus a fully enclosed, dog friendly rear garden.

 We welcome up to 2 well behaved dogs at no additional charge.

 All the accommodation is at ground floor level and suitable for those guests with some mobility issues.
 Please note that the bungalow is not suitable for wheelchair users.

 We understand the importance of your holiday and strive to ensure that your stay at Wagtails is as enjoyable and relaxing as possible.

 We live close by and are always on hand with local knowledge and help should you need it

 Wagtails is a short distance from the Mermaid Dialysis Unit at Wells Community Hospital that offers holiday dialysis.

 What our Guests say